 There are ways to pay for the needed cleanup on your property you may not have thought of:

-- Homeowner’s Insurance: Most insurance companies will cover the cost to cleanup and remediate your home after a crime has taken place.
-As most people don’t know about this benefit, call your insurance adjuster to clarify what your policy does and does not cover.
-Here at Georgia Clean, we have years of experience working directly with insurance companies and are happy to submit the claim on your behalf.
+- Homeowner’s Insurance: Most insurance companies will cover the cost to cleanup.
+They will remediate your home after a crime has taken place.
+However, most people don’t know about this benefit.
+Call your insurance adjuster to clarify what your policy does and does not cover.
+Here at Georgia Clean, we have years of experience working directly with insurance companies.
+Moreover, we are happy to submit the claim on your behalf.

 - Crime Victim’s Compensation: Here in Georgia, we have the Georgia Crime Victim’s Compensation Program.
 Created by the Georgia General Assembly in 1988, they assist victims with expenses incurred as a result of a violent crime and encourage victims to participate in the criminal justice system.
 Covered expenses can include medical bills, funeral expenses, mental health counseling, loss of income or support, and crime scene cleanup.